Naspers: Diversification, IPO and international expansion (1986–2003)

 In 1986, Die Nasionale Pers formed a partnership with other South African publishing companies and launched pay-TV service M-Net.
 M-Net proved successful and, with sister companies MultiChoice and M-Web, steadily expanded its operations both in South Africa and internationally throughout the 1990s.

 In 1994, Die Nasionale Pers became publicly listed on the Johannesburg Stock Exchange in South Africa.
 The company also obtained a Level I American Depository Receipt listing on the London Stock Exchange.

 In 1998, the company formally changed its name to Naspers Limited.
 Naspers became increasingly focused on digital businesses; launching South African web portal Media24 and online retailer Kalahari.com in 1998 and Chinese-focused web portal SportCN in 2000.

 In May 2001, Naspers purchased 46.5 percent of Chinese internet company Tencent, owner of WeChat, and an array of fintech apps and mobile games, from early investors including PCCW (the owner of Now TV) and IDG Capital.
 The investment has been referred to as one of the most successful venture capital deals of all time.
 Making Naspers the most valuable publicly traded business in Africa by 2017.

 In 2003, Naspers took full ownership of subscription television business M-Net and its sister companies MultiChoice and M-Web, integrating their extensive operations across Europe, Africa, Asia and the Middle East.
 Naspers also launched new publishing ventures in Nigeria and Hungary in 2003.

 Online ventures (2003–2015)

 With the success of the investment in Tencent, Naspers became an investor in a number of consumer internet startups.
 In January 2007 Naspers purchased a 30% share of Russia's largest internet company VK (company) (formerly Mail.ru Group) for $165 million.
+In 2012, they led major funding for Souq along with Tiger global.

 Naspers had a particular focus on India, investing more than $4 billion from 2014 to 2019, across multiple sectors, including into Byju and ibibo.
 In December 2018, Naspers invested $1 billion into Indian online food ordering and delivery service Swiggy, the largest single investment made, outside of China, into a food tech company.